robustness-gym/summvis/README.md

 ```shell
 streamlit run summvis.py -- --path <parent_directory_of_cache_file>
 ```

-Note that the preprocessing script may run for a while (~5-15 seconds per example on a MacBook Pro for documents of typical length found in CNN/DailyMail or XSum), and will be greatly expedited by running on a GPU.
-  You may wish to first try it with a subset of your data.

 ### Generating predictions
 The instructions in the previous section assume access to model predictions.
 We also provide tools to load predictions, either by downloading datasets with precomputed predictions or running